snw35/otrs-fcgi/README.md

  * __Security focused.__ All processes (that can be) are run by a dedicated application user with minimal permissions.
 All containers are tested and intended for use with docker user namespace remapping.
  * __True to the application.__ Defaults are not altered in any way, and no additions or subtractions are made to the application's functionality.

-If you like these guidelines, then please check out my other images on Dockerhub.
+If you like these guidelines, then please check out my other images here or on Dockerhub.

 [1]: https://github.com/snw35/otrs-docker